Tourists admire the giant waterfalls of Niagara Falls.

 Joel Scheingross is fascinated by waterfalls.
 He’s a geologist who studies Earth’s landscapes.
 Scientists had long thought that waterfalls form when forces, like earthquakes or moving glaciers, create cliffs that rivers flow over.

 Scheingross didn’t think those forces could explain some waterfalls he’d seen.
-He wondered: Can a river flowing over bedrock create its own waterfalls?
+He wondered: Can a river flowing over create its own waterfalls?
 He designed an investigation to find out.

 Michael Neumann (Seven Teacups waterfall); Joel Scheingross (model river)